QUICK SUMMARY:

 4. Return on Total Marketing Spend

 Your client’s Return on Marketing Spend (ROTMS) measures the performance of campaigns against the total costs of marketing activities.
-Similar to ROAS, which is the common metric used to review Ad spend, ROTMS results in a more comprehensive number that includes management fees and all costs associated with driving new patients to your clients.
+Similar to ROAS, which is the common metric used to review Ad spend, ROTMS results in a more comprehensive number that includes management fees and all costs associated with driving new potential patients to your clients.

 This is an essential metric to consider when reporting ROI, as it provides a full picture of total spending whilst factoring profit margins, operating expenses, and the performance of your client’s business.